-If there are two or more surviving family members, then the non-economic damage cap rises to $1,018,750.
-The cap applies to the year the negligence or death occurred so it will be less for incidents before 2019.
+If there are two or more surviving family members, then the non-economic damage cap rises to $1,037,500.
+The cap applies to the year the negligence or death occurred, so it will be less for incidents before 2020.
 (Click on the first link above to see the malpractice cap in Maryland for each year.)

 What Maryland’s Damage Cap Means and Does Not Mean

-Does Maryland’s medical malpractice cap mean that you cannot get more than $800,000 or $1 million as the maximum possible recovery in a medical malpractice case?
-No. What it does mean is that this is the cap limit on non-economic damages.
+Does Maryland’s medical malpractice cap mean that you cannot get more than $830,000 or $1,037,500 as the maximum possible recovery in a medical malpractice case?
+No. What it means is that this is the cap limit on non-economic damages.

 What are non-economic damages?
 These are the victim’s pain and suffering damages.
 Pain and suffering includes physical pain, mental anguish, pre-impact fright, humiliation, inconvenience, physical impairment, disfigurement, and loss of consortium.
 In a wrongful death case, pain and suffering damages include the “loss of society, companionship, comfort, protection, marital care, attention, advice and counsel” that the grieving family members will endure.
-Even though this is the legal language a jury is given, we all know what it means.
+Even though this is the legal language given to the jury, we all know what it means.
 It is the horror of losing someone you love because a doctor or nurse made a mistake.

 What is not included in Maryland’s malpractice damage limit is past earnings, future lost earnings, medical bills, job retraining, and ongoing care.
 In wrongful death cases, this can mean the victim’s future lost earnings for the rest of the victim’s life.
 Our largest cases are usually birth injury cases and other cases where the future ongoing care will be substantial.